jfishe/panvimwiki/README.md

 ##### VimwikiConvertWeek[!]

-Concatentate DiaryNotes for Monday through current buffer and convert.
+Concatenate DiaryNotes for Monday through current buffer and convert.
 With !, open in default viewer.

 After concatenating DiaryNotes for the week, behave as [VimwikiConvert](#vimwikiconvert).